slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On mental models

-Use mental models.
+> *'A model which took account of all the variation of reality would be of no more use than a map at the scale of one to one.' -- Joan Robinson*

 All models are wrong.

 The practical question is how wrong do they have to be to not be useful.
 Our world runs on the functional, not the perfect.
 This is what a mental model is – a functional tool.

-Physical maps generally become more accurate as time passes.
-Not long ago, they often included countries which didn’t exist, omitted some which did, portrayed the world as flat or fudged distances.
-Nowadays, our maps have come a long way.
-The same goes for mental models – they are always evolving, being revised – never really achieving perfection.
-Certainly, over time, the best models are revised only slightly, but we must never consider our knowledge «set».

 If you don't understand his limitations, you don't understand the model.

-> *'A model which took account of all the variation of reality would be of no more use than a map at the scale of one to one.' -- Joan Robinson*

 > *'A map is not the territory it represents, but, if correct, it has a similar structure to the territory, which accounts for its usefulness.' -- Alfred Korzybski*